 Some expectations for 2018 that have been identified include:

-- Sport merging with entertainment
+- Sports merging with entertainment

 - The ‘Silicon Valley’ form and of, sports

-- Race between US and European-based sports
+- The race between US and European-based sports

 - ‘Netflix‘ of sports next chapters

 - Aggregation and convergence revolution will continue.
 Expect more Disney/21st Century Fox deals to happen